-A 1750-foot (530m) tunnel carved during the reign of Hezekiah to bring water from one side of the city to the other, Hezekiah’s Tunnel together with the 6th c. tunnel of Euphalios in Greece are considered the greatest works of water engineering technology in the pre-Classical period.
-Had it followed a straight line, the length would have been 1070 ft (335m) or 40% shorter.
+A 1,750-foot (530-m) tunnel carved during the reign of Hezekiah to bring water from one side of the city to the other, Hezekiah’s Tunnel together with the 6th-century tunnel of Euphalios in Greece are considered the greatest works of water engineering technology in the pre-Classical period.
+Had it followed a straight line, the length would have been 1070-feet (330-m) or 40% shorter.

 The Location of the Siloam Inscription

 “[…when] (the tunnel) was driven through.
 And this was the way in which it was cut through: While […] (were) still […] axe(s), each man toward his fellow, and while there were still three cubits to be cut through, [there was heard] the voice of a man calling to his fellows, for there was an overlap in the rock on the right [and on the left].
 And when the tunnel was driven through, the quarrymen hewed (the rock), each man toward his fellow, axe against axe; and the water flowed from the spring toward the reservoir for 1200 cubits, and the height of the rock above the head(s) of the quarrymen was 100 cubits.”

 Related BiblePlaces.com pages: Pool of Siloam, City of David, Warren’s Shaft.
 For historical images of water systems in Jerusalem, see Life in the Holy Land.